shaman2016scratch/dash-cloudserver/README.md

 # dash-cloudserver

-A cloud data server for Scratch 3.
+A cloud data server for Dash.

 It uses a protocol very similar to Scratch 3's cloud variable protocol.
 See doc/protocol.md for further details.